 In the first level, the training program is assessed based on the learners’ reaction to the module.
 Highly engaging and relevant programs are thus rated highly at this level.
 This is followed by an assessment of the degree to which the learner has acquired the intended lessons.
 But the theoretical acquisition of knowledge is only one part.

-The Kirkpatrick model also assesses the practical application (behavior) of the learned lessons by the worker in their job.
+The Kirkpatrick model also assesses the practical application (behaviour) of the learned lessons by the worker in their job.
 Finally, the training module is evaluated by the overall impact of the program on the learner.

-Microlearning Impact On Learners
+It Impact on Learners

 Microlearning is seldom used as a standalone system but is often integrated with gamification and personalization techniques.
-These techniques tend to assist towards the greater application of learning and thereby have a demonstrable impact on business.
+These techniques tend to assist in the greater application of learning and thereby have a demonstrable impact on business.
 In a way then, microlearning tends to help meet the top tiers of the Kirkpatrick evaluation framework.

 In addition to this, microlearning also has a proven impact on the engagement of the learners.
 A study published in the Journal of Applied Psychology noted that bite-sized learning techniques made transmission of information from the trainer to the learner more efficient by 17%.
 Not surprisingly then, an overwhelming number of learners to prefer microlearning over other forms of training.

 It is worth noting that the ROI of a training process includes not only the learner productivity but also the cost of producing the training materials.
 Learning architect Ray Jiminez claims that microlearning courses can be created in 300% less time than traditional classes and also cost 50% less.
 Given these cost benefits, organizations are at a much better position to tweak and experiment with content to measure effectiveness and thus embark on continually improving the efficiency of the training materials.